fbpx

 Emergency Care

-veterinarian giving a god an ultrasound
+veterinarian giving a dog an ultrasound

 You will be welcomed by one of our customer care specialists.
 Depending on the type of emergency, your pet may be immediately taken to the treatment area for stabilization where we have access to life-saving equipment.
 In these circumstances, you may be asked to provide immediate medical and financial authorization.